sean-m-sullivan/ansiblefest2022_configuration_as_code/task0.md

 # Intro

-In this section we will show you step by step how to add pre commit linting to a repostiory.
-You will be able to use this on the command line to lint your code and use it in a github repostiroy.
+In this section we will show you step by step how to add pre commit linting to a repository.
+You will be able to use this on the command line to lint your code and use it in a github repository.

 ## Step 1

-Ensure that you have `pre-commit` and `` installed on your machine.
+Ensure that you have `pre-commit` installed on your machine.

 ```console
 dnf install pre-commit